jonfra165/Thankyou/README.md

 https://github.com/jonfra165/Thankyou.git

-#HOW TO RUN THE WEBSITE
+#HOW TO RUN THE WEBSERVER

 Run main.py